{{org_field_logo}}

 4. Policy Statement

-{{org_field_name}} strictly prohibits the use of modern slavery, human trafficking, forced or compulsory labour, and all forms of servitude.
-We are committed to acting ethically and with integrity in all business dealings and relationships and to implementing and enforcing effective systems and controls to ensure modern slavery is not taking place anywhere in our business or supply chains.
+We are committed to acting ethically, lawfully and with integrity in all business dealings and relationships, and to implementing and enforcing effective systems and controls to reduce the risk of modern slavery taking place anywhere in our business, recruitment activities, labour supply arrangements or supply chains.

 5. Legal Framework